bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 1. Download and unzip its compressed file package in the {$themes} folder.
 This is the fastest way and the best option for a try-out.

 2. Clone it with [**Git**](https://git-scm.com/) into the {$themes} folder.
-If you already are using Git for your project, you probably should clone the theme as a submodule.
-This is also the workflow to contribute to the development of a Hugo theme or module, because now you have the possibility to submit your own changes (**Caution**: Git submodules need some additional care.)
+If you are already using Git for your project, you probably should clone the theme as a submodule.
+This is also the only workflow to contribute directly to the development of a Hugo theme or module.

 3. Import a theme as a Hugo module.
 You need a recent [Golang environment](https://go.dev) – Hugo modules rely on Go modules.
 The Hugo docs provide a [guide to this feature](https://gohugo.io/hugo-modules).
 Once set up, Hugo modules are the best way to update themes or other external components, content etc. There is a simple example for a theme module in the file [{$module.yaml}](/doc/appendix/config/moduleyaml).